-The Convenor will send a copy of the Panel's final report to the Head of the Unit to check for factual inaccuracies.
-The Head has two weeks from receipt of the Report to reply with any factual corrections.
+The Convenor will send a copy of the Panel's final report to the HOD to check for factual inaccuracies.
+The HOD has two weeks from receipt of the Report to reply with any factual corrections.
 If no corrections are received within the two weeks, it will be assumed that the Report is factually correct.